back to top

 Neewer TT560 Flash Speedlite

 Looking to improve your DIY softbox lighting setup?
-Our flash speedlite offers 0-90 degree vertical and 0-270 degree horizontal rotation, making it a perfect solution for your photography needs.
+Our flash speedlite offers a 0-90 degree vertical and a 0-270 degree horizontal rotation.
+That makes it a perfect solution for your photography needs.

-What You’ll Need to Build a DIY Softbox
+What You Need to Build a DIY Softbox

-• A box.
-The larger your box is, the softer the light will be, but the more awkward it will be to use.
-For this tutorial, I used a shipping box that was roughly the size of a shoebox.
+• A Box: The larger the box, the softer the light is.
+But the more awkward it will be to use.
+For our tutorial, I used a shipping box about shoebox size.
 This size works well for an on-camera flash.
 If you plan to use an off-camera flash, you can use a larger box for even softer light.

-• A white garbage bag (or alternative diffusion material).
-A white garbage bag acts as the diffusion panel at the front of the box, softening the light.
-You can use any white material that allows light to pass through, like an old white t-shirt or sheet.
-The diffusion material should be at least a few inches larger, on each side, than the top of your box.
+• White Garbage Bag (or Diffuse Material): A white garbage bag acts as the diffusion panel at the front of the box to soften the light.
+Use any white material that lets light pass through, like an old sheet.
+The material should be at least a few inches larger on each side of the box.

-• Box cutters and scissors.
-You’ll be doing a bit of cutting for this project.
-Box cutters or a scalpel are the easiest way to cut up the cardboard boxes.
-You’ll also need a pair of scissors to cut the diffusion material.
+• Box Cutters and Scissors: You’ll do some cutting for this project.
+Box cutters or an X-Acto knife are the easiest way to cut up cardboard boxes.
+It’s also best to have a pair of scissors to cut the diffusion material.

-• Tape.
-You can use any large tape for this project.
-Plain invisible tape is too thin, but shipping tape, duct tape or painters tape is all wide enough and sticky enough to get the job done.
+• Tape: You can use any large tape for this project.
+Plain, invisible tape is too thin.
+But duct, painter’s, or packing tape is wide and sticky enough to complete the job.

-• A marker.
-You’ll need a marker to create the right size opening for your flash.
+• Sharpie Marker: You’ll need a marker to draw the correct size opening for your camera flash.

-• A hot-shoe flash.
-This tutorial is for a DIY softbox for a hot shoe flash.
-You can adjust the instructions for a larger light.
-To follow this step-by-step exactly, you’ll need a hot shoe flash with a tilting head that can point straight up.
+• Hot-Shoe Flash: This tutorial is for a DIY softbox for a hot shoe flash.
+You can adjust the instructions for a larger flashlight.
+To follow this step-by-step exactly, you need a hot shoe flash with a tilting head that can point straight up.

 a cardboard box, aluminum foil, cutting knife, tape, stationary for making a DIY softbox